-As an investor, you should always be looking for growth.
-Share prices tend to follow a company's value, so investors should seek firms that are increasingly rising in value.
+As an investor, you should always be on the lookout for growth.
+Share prices tend to follow a company's value, so investors should seek companies that are rising in value.
 Truly phenomenal stock market returns are made by holding superior companies that grow relentlessly for decades.

 But to actually identify the best growth stocks, you can't just look for companies with the highest projected growth rates.
 After all, if the market starts to lose faith in the company's prospects, the fall can be horrendous.
-Just look at Nortel Networks'
+Just look what happened to Sun Microsystems

 The best growth stocks offer both huge upside potential and a margin of safety.
 As such, they should satisfy three conditions:

 All else being equal, fast growth is better than slow growth.
 But because of compounding, even relatively small changes in the growth rate can make a big difference to investors.

 But to achieve truly great results, you need to look beyond growth estimates.
 One of the biggest blind spots for most growth investors involves focusing on the growth rate, but ignoring the sustainability of that growth.

 This myopia was one of the main causes of the tech bubble.
 People started paying high prices for third-rate companies sporting high growth projections but few competitive advantages.
 Such investors were hurt badly when the bubble popped and the market for the companies they invested in disappeared.